Ardas-Legends-Development-Team/AL_Base_Plugin/CONTRIBUTING.md

 <!-- Properly add Text here -->

 ## Style Guide and Coding Guidelines

+### Branch structure
+This project uses a master branch, that contains the state of the project currently run on the Ardas Legends Minecraft Server, a develop branch, that is the base branch for development and is merged into master upon a release.
+From the develop branch feature, task and release branches are created for the respective issues, that are being worked on.

 <!-- Properly add Text here -->

 ## Setting up your IDE and a test server